f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce/aws/automation-demo-guide.rst

 -  advertise_sites = "set to true to advertise on public"

--  http_only = "set to true to deploy a http loadbalancer"
+-  http_only = "set to true to deploy a http loadbalancer."

 Keep the rest of the values as they are.